elliejeanclark/startup/notes.md

     - red green and blue as a percentage or number between 0-225 with an optional alpha opacity percentage.
 - HSL
     - hue, saturation, light
+## Fonts
+The `font-family` property of CSS is what controls fonts for a webpage.
+It is good to stick with one font family.
+### Font Families
+There are four major families of fonts.
+Serif, sans-serif, fixed, and symbol.
+Serifs are extra strokes at the ends of letters.
+So sans-serif fonts do not have the extra strokes.
+Fixed font characters are all the same size. (useful for lining up text.)
+Symbols are non-language characters like arrows and emojis.
+### Importing fonts
+The `@font-face` property will pick a family that you can import from a url.
+You can also use the `@import` property to import a font family.
+Font-Face is for a font on your family, and import is for an open source font you are pulling from.
+## Animations
+Use the `animation` and `keyframes` properties to change what the animation looks like at different times.
+### The Basics
+You will want to specify the the `animation-name` and `animation-duration` to tell the code what animation to use and how long to complete the animation.
+The `alternate` tag tells it to go backwards through the animation as well. `infinite` tells the animation to loop for infinite times.
+### Keyframes
+Keywords like from and to help you tell keyframe what to do as time progresses.
+You can also specify a specific point at which you want a different thing to happen.
+Like `95%`.